Forestry

 The Conservancy keeps a list of area foresters we have worked with in the past on our conservation easement property.
 We do not require you to use the foresters on this list.
 It is only meant to be a resource for you.
 Below is a link to this list.
 If you are a forester and would like to be on this list, or if you know of someone we should add to this list, please call the office and talk to Yarrow.

-Forester List (2013)
+Forester List (2016)

 What is a forest management plan?

 A forest management plan guides the forestry practices on your property and outlines the different types of forests you have, what species could be harvested and when.
-I usually prescribes various management practices (thinning, removing dead/dying species, etc) and defines a timeline for when they could occur.
+It usually prescribes various management practices (thinning, removing dead/dying species, etc) and defines a timeline for when they could occur.
 It is not a timber harvest plan, which is written when it is time to actually conduct forestry practices on the ground.
 The plan will include maps and information about the soils on your property.

 This is your plan and it is up to you whether or not you wish to conduct a timber harvest.
 If you decide to follow the plan, your forester will work with you to develop a timber harvest plan which will outline where the activity will take place, what trees will be harvested and for what purpose (saw timber, etc), and where any logging or skid roads will be.
 Most conservation easements have a provision that requires the Conservancy to approve both the Forest Management Plan and the Timber Harvest Plan.
 Once the plan is written and approved, the forester will mark the trees and then ask for bids from the logging companies.

-Forest Programs (Michigan Department of Natural Resources-MDNR)
+Michigan Department of Natural Resources-MDNR

 http://www.michigan.gov/dnr/0,4570,7-153-30301_30505_34240-107504–,00.html